 Universities and their individual departments differ markedly in the ways and the extent to which they use adjunct faculty.
 If you do not have a history of teaching at the university level then it is important to document your effectiveness in this arena.
 Stellar teaching evaluations, even from analytic candidates, can provide compelling evidence of your skill.
 Also, ask those for whom you have guest lectured to provide references for you.
 In fact, when you guest lecture you may want to garner further testimony of your skill: ask students to complete evaluations.
 Establish relationships with those in a position to hire you and make them aware of your availability.
 In particular, let them know if you are willing to teach if they find themselves “in a pinch”.
 Helping out in this situation is an excellent way to convey your commitment to teaching.

 If your primary teaching experience has been at the institute or in medical schools then you are in for a pleasant surprise.
 At universities, adjuncts get paid!
 Albeit this is not a lucrative enterprise, but they do get paid.
 The amounts paid vary as a function of the discipline, the school, the department and the adjunct faculty person.
-My informal research in the Washington, D.C. area reveals that adjunct salaries vary from $10000.00 per course, at some business schools, to $1500.00 per course at some community colleges.
+My informal research in the Washington, D.C. area reveals that adjunct salaries vary from $15,000.00 per course, at some business schools, to $1500.00 per course at some community colleges.
 Don’t discuss it with the decision maker until you have learned about the salary ranges for adjuncts.
 After clarifying that, present yourself as someone by virtue of his/her experience (i.e. years and years and years of extensive, training) is seasoned and who, consequently, warrants top pay.
-If compensation is inconsequential to you then consider donating the salary to our low fee clinic.
+If compensation is inconsequential to you then consider donating the salary to the low fee clinic within your institute.

 If the university setting is new to you then it is important to learn as much as you can about it prior to the start of the semester.
 Subscribe to the student newspaper.
 In this way, you will be aware of some of the “goings on” on campus.
 Using case examples from the paper to explicate analytic concepts, you can make the material come alive.
 Consider observing a few classes in the department.
 If you can, talk with full-time faculty and fellow adjuncts to learn more about the university culture and mores.
 Before preparing your syllabus look at the requirements in comparable courses.
 Initially, it is a good idea to make your expectations consistent with those of your colleagues.